sergiomora03/py-hyperpy/docs/source/usage.rst

 of an diferents neural networks, to find the best fit.
 To run a study, you could call ``hy.run(feat_X, Y)`` function:

-.. autoclass:: core.run
+.. autoclass:: hyperpy.core.run
    :members:
    :undoc-members:

-.. autofunction:: buildStudy
+.. autofunction:: hyperpy.core.run.buildStudy

 The ``Feat_X`` parameter should be the feature to train the model.
 And ``Y`` represents the target in dataset.
 However, :py:func:`hy.run`